lpan/lpan.github.io/about.md

 I worked at Universe as a software developer intern from `May 2017` to `August 2017`.

-I first worked on the embeddable widgets team.
+I first worked on the embeddable widgets code base.
 I upgraded react-router from v2 to v4, set up code splitting and completely redesigned the third-party script that deploys Universe's embeddable widget.
-This allows multiple embeddable widgets to exist in the same repository and to be deployed the same way.
+This allows multiple embeddable widgets to exist in the same repository and to be deployed in a uniform way.
 It also unlocks many previously impossible features such as widget customization, etc.

 To the end my internship, I worked with the platform team to release Universe's public GraphQL API.
 I implemented a few resolvers as well as improving the